 But CPC is only part of the consideration.
 Another factor to consider is CPA or cost per action to determine if you have a sufficient ROI for your Google or Facebook advertising campaign.

 CPA varies by each campaign you start.
 It depends mainly on how well you targeted each campaign and if you can convert a lot of viewers.

 Wordstream has put together average CPA for most industries to give you a benchmark for how your Facebook or Google ad is performing.

 The average CPA for all Facebook advertisements is about $18.75.
 It can range from $44 for auto to $12 for healthcare to $55 for technology.

 Again, Google Ads will cost you more than Facebook Ads, but Facebook Ad management is typically more expensive.
 The typical CPA in Google Ads is $49 for search and $75 for display.
 This can range from $34 for auto to $72 for education to $133 for technology.

 Regarding buyer intent, Google Ads usually beats Facebook Ads.
 Think about the type of business you have.
-Do your customers search for products or services when they are ready to buy?
+Do your potential customers search for products or services when they are ready to buy?